Transplant Research and Clinical Trials

 Research is in the early stages, but Dr. LaMattina believes he will see significant advancements in the next five to 10 years with increased funding and research support.

-Actively Funded DOD GrantsToggle accordion item
+Actively Funded GrantsToggle accordion item

 Adult Tissue-Derived Stem Cells and Tolerance Induction in Nonhuman Primates for Vascularized Composite Allograft Transplantation